joebew42/ex_chat/README.md

 ### TODO

+- Consider to use the version 2.2 of Cowboy to [parse the request query parameters](https://ninenines.eu/docs/en/cowboy/2.2/guide/req/)
 - Try to write unit tests for `WebSocketClient`
 - In the `WebSocketClient` module we consider to remove the duplication of `websocket_info({_session_id, chatroom_name, message}, req, state)` and `websocket_info({chatroom_name, message}, req, state)`
   - Maybe we can introduce a `system-user-id` ??????!!!!!